 If you’re age 59½ or older, you may have more options because you can draw on your retirement accounts without paying fees and penalties.
 However, if you’re not yet eligible for retirement distributions, you can minimize fees and penalties by withdrawing from your accounts in the following order:

 - Roth IRA contributions.
-Roth IRAs give you more flexibility than other types of retirement accounts.
-That’s because you can withdraw contributions anytime.
-Just be sure not to take out more than you put in since earnings are subject to early withdrawal penalties.
+Roth IRAs give you more flexibility than other types of retirement accounts because you can withdraw contributions anytime.
+But don’t take out more than you put in—earnings are subject to early withdrawal penalties.

 - Loan from a 401(k).
 You may be eligible to borrow from your retirement plan.
-However, loans are subject to your individual plan rules, so you’ll have to check with your plan administrator to find out what percentage of assets you can borrow.
+However, loans are subject to your individual plan rules, so you’ll have to check with your plan administrator to find out how much you can borrow.
 And there are downsides.
-You have to pay back the loan within a certain time period.
-If you don’t, you have to pay taxes on the entire loan amount.
+You have to pay back the loan within a certain period.
+If you don’t, you’ll have to pay taxes on the entire loan amount.
 In addition, if you leave your job, you could be forced to pay back the loan sooner.
 Even if everything goes as planned, you’ll have to pay interest on the loan.
 And while you’ll be “paying yourself back,” you’ll be doing so with taxed earnings.

 - Withdrawal from an IRA or a 401(k).
 If eligible, you can withdraw money from your account for a serious financial hardship and avoid paying penalties.
-For example, hardship withdrawals can be used for unreimbursed medical expenses, purchase of a principal residence, and payments made to avoid foreclosure on a principal residence.
+For example, you can use hardship withdrawals to pay for unreimbursed medical expenses, the purchase of a principal residence, and payments made to avoid foreclosure on a principal residence.

 - Unsecured credit, such as credit card debt.
-Be careful when taking on high-interest debt.
-It uses the power of compounding interest against you.
+Be careful when taking on high-interest debt—the power of compounding interest will work against you.
 Your debt can grow and snowball quickly.
 That can add years to the time it takes to pay it back, which can make it more difficult to recover from a financial shock.

 In addition to drawing on your savings, it’s a good idea to limit the amount of money you need by cutting your spending.